University of Michigan Law School

-Widely considered to be one of the most prestigious law schools in the United States, Michigan Law has ranked among the top 14 law schools in the country every year since the U.S News Rankings were first released in 1987.
-In the 2023 U.S. News ranking, Michigan Law ranked 10th overall.
+The law school is primarily supported through student tuition, private gifts, and endowment payouts, with less than 2% of its expenses covered by state appropriations.

+As of 2024, the law school enrolls 990 students and employs 119 full-time faculty members and 89 part–time faculty members.
 Notable alumni include U.S. Supreme Court Justices Frank Murphy, William Rufus Day, and George Sutherland, as well as a number of heads of state and corporate executives.
-Approximately 98% of Class of 2019 graduates were employed within ten months of graduation; its bar passage rate in 2018 was 93.8%.
+Approximately 98% of Class of 2022 graduates were employed within ten months of graduation; its first time bar passage rate in 2023 was 95.45% and the passage rate for all graduates within two years was 99.20%.

-The school enrolls about 1020 students and employs about 81 full-time faculty members (60 tenured and tenure-track and 21 in clinical and legal practice).

 History

 The law school was founded in 1859.
-By 1870, it was the largest law school in the country.

 In 1870, Gabriel Franklin Hargo graduated from Michigan Law as the second African American to graduate from law school in the United States.
 In 1871 Sarah Killgore, a Michigan Law graduate, became the first woman to both graduate from law school and be admitted to the bar.

-Although the law school is part of the public University of Michigan, less than 2% of the law school's expenses are covered by state funds.
-The remainder (97–98% of Michigan Law's budget) is supplied by private gifts, tuition, and endowments.

 In 2009, Michigan Law began a $102 million enterprise to construct a new law building that would remain loyal to the English Gothic style.
 The enterprise was fully funded by endowments and private gifts.
 2009 also marked the school's sesquicentennial celebration.
 As a part of the festivities, Chief Justice John Roberts visited the school and participated in the groundbreaking ceremony for the new building.
 The building was dedicated in 2012 and called South Hall.
 In December 2018, South Hall was renamed Jeffries Hall, after a record $33 million donation from real estate developer Christopher M. Jeffries.